-Mr. Prager is a member of the American Bar Association, the New York State Bar Association, the New York County Lawyers Association and the Queens County Bar Association.
+Mr. Prager is a member of the American Bar Association, the New York State Bar Association, the Brooklyn Bar Association and the Queens County Bar Association.

 A significant portion of his practice is devoted to kinship litigation and contested estate matters.
 He has litigated hundreds of kinship hearings resulting in the distribution of substantial recoveries for his clients.

 A trusted advocate, he has been appointed by several judges of the Surrogate’s Courts as a guardian ad litem to represent the interests of potential beneficiaries in estate proceedings.

 Ronald J. Nussbaum serves as of counsel to Krieger & Prager, LLP, He received his Juris Doctor degree from Harvard Law School, where he was Note Editor on the Harvard Journal on Legislation.
 He received his BA degree, cum laude, in Economics (with honors) from City College, where he was elected to Omicron Delta Epsilon (the economics honor society) and to Phi Beta Kappa.

 After graduating from law school, he was an associate and partner at a major New York law firm.
 Subsequently he served as General Counsel of two divisions of Thomson McKinnon Securities.
 As of counsel to Krieger & Prager, LLP his focus has been on general corporate and commercial transactions including PIPE and other securities transactions, as well as emerging areas in e-commerce, telecommunications and privacy.